19 Types of Moths in Texas

 The Arcigera Flower Moth feeds on flower nectar and can be found in gardens and meadows.

-This moth species is known for its camouflage ability, allowing it to blend in with its surroundings and avoid predators.
+This moth species is known for its camouflage, which allows it to blend in with its surroundings and avoid predators.

 The Arcigera Flower Moth’s larvae are brown and feed on the flowers of various plants, including the yarrow and the sunflower.